Ag Drone Sprayers

 Same rules, same products

-Legally there’s no shortcut on either side: a for-hire drone operator holds the same FAA Part 137 certificate as a manned crop duster, plus a Part 107 remote pilot certificate, a Section 44807 exemption for drones over 55 lbs, and a state commercial applicator license.
+There’s no legal shortcut on either side: a for-hire drone operator holds the same FAA Part 137 certificate as a manned crop duster, plus a Part 107 remote pilot certificate, a Section 44807 exemption for drones over 55 lbs, and a state commercial applicator license.
 The pesticide label — rate, wind, buffers, re-entry — is the law for both aircraft.
-Details in our regulations guide.
+See our regulations guide and, for the other matchups, drone vs. helicopter and drone vs. ground rig.

 Compare verified drone operators who cover your fields — credentials checked against FAA and state records.
 Quotes are free for farmers.